for Protein Crystallization

 The ROCK IMAGER UV imaging solution uses 100% UV-optimized components: UV-grade optics, a UV-sensitive camera, and UV lighting.
 This optimization is critical for achieving the best image quality and fastest imaging speed possible.

 UV-optimized optics provide high-contrast images with the ability to see crystals as small as 2 μm.
 In the image to the right, individual protein crystal needles 2 μm in width are visualized with UV.
 The UV, LED and condenser lenses are positioned to maximize the intensity of the UV illumination in order to boost protein fluorescence signal strength.
 Also, the average RMS contrast (standard deviation of the pixel intensities) is optimized to increase the visibility of fluorescing crystals.

 Both fixed and compound zoom options are available for Rock Imager UV.
 The fixed zoom option is available with one of the lenses listed in the table below.
-The compound zoom option includes all three lenses on a motorized wheel.
+The compound zoom option includes two lenses on a motorized wheel.

 |Objective||Numerical Aperture||Depth of Focus (mm)||Field of View (mm)||Pixel Size (µm)|

 UV Optical Design that Preserves Visible Image Quality

 The color camera and 12x continuous zoom optics are incompatible with UV light, so colored imaging, continuous zoom and regions of interest are not available if visible and UV are combined into a single path.
 The FORMULATRIX solution uses two uniquely-optimized and adjacent lightpaths.
 The sample is moved from one microscope to the other with precise registration between the two images.
 The dual light path solution also corrects chromatic aberration that would not be possible with a single light path configuration.